Remodeling the kitchen with kids is possible. Because guess what? I am still alive to blog about it. – Yahoo!!!

 Since the fridge remained in the kitchen area, it was easier for me to set up a cooking zone in the dining room.

-We also used tape to mark the table or anything else we were looking at placing in the kitchen.
+We used tape to mark the table or anything else we looked at places in the kitchen.
 This was a great way to gauge sizing.

 6. Clear out a room, and add your kitchen table.